n-qobile/budget-app/README.md

 You can create multiple budgets and see existing budgets:
 ![2025-03-17 (2)](https://github.com/user-attachments/assets/824af299-4ffe-4da9-8c14-cee115e3a664)

-You can edit and delete individual budgets.
+You can edit and delete whole budgets and/or individual budget items.
 ![2025-03-17 (3)](https://github.com/user-attachments/assets/ffa868ce-93d3-45ae-a31e-1e08e6975ea7)